pytorch/vision/docs/source/datasets.rst

 .. warning::

-    When built-in datasets are created at the given root directory for the first time, the main process has to download and extract the files in serial.
-This step is not safe to execute in parallel and will break when multiple processes are launched for distributed training.
-As a workaround, launch a single process to create the dataset at the given root directory first, terminate it once it is done downloading and extracting the files, and then launch the distributed training.
+    When a dataset object is created with ``download=True``, the files are first downloaded and extracted in the root directory.
+This download logic is not multi-process safe, so it may lead to conflicts / race conditions if it is run within a distributed setting.
+In distributed mode, we recommend creating a dummy dataset object to trigger the download logic *before* setting up distributed mode.

 Image classification
 ~~~~~~~~~~~~~~~~~~~~